Deducteam/lambdapi/doc/DOCUMENTATION.md

 Lambdapi is a proof assistant based on the λΠ-calculus modulo rewriting, mostly compatible with the proof checker Dedukti.
-This document provides a good starting point for anyone withing to use or to contribute to the project.
+This document provides a good starting point for anyone wishing to use or to contribute to the project.

 Table of contents